What is gorder?

 • Run cargo install gorder in your terminal.

 You can verify that the installation was successful by running gorder --version.
 The current version of the gorder tool should be displayed in the terminal.
+If everything went right, you can now call gorder from anywhere.

 Atomistic order parameters